EURINR is expected to move sideways today: Angel Broking

-According to Angel Broking, EURUSD appreciated by 0.14 while EURINR depreciated by 0.09 percent during the same time frame.
+According to Angel Broking, EURUSD appreciated by 0.3 percent while EURINR depreciated by 0.63 percent during the same time frame.

 Angel Broking's currency report on EURINR